Nemanja Vidić: 2011–12 season

-In August 2011, Vidić started the season opening game, the 2011 FA Community Shield at Wembley Stadium.
+In August 2011, Vidić started the season opening game, the 2011 FA Community Shield at Wembley.
 He was taken off at half-time, however, along with partner Rio Ferdinand as United trailed 2–0 to Manchester City.
 In the second half, United turned the game around and won 3–2.
-Vidić went on to lift the Shield as the captain, claiming his fourth Community Shield medal of his career.
+Vidić went on to lift the shield as the captain, claiming his fourth Community Shield medal of his career.
 A week later, he started in Manchester United's opening Premier League fixture of the season at West Bromwich Albion, but was taken off during the second half with a calf injury.
 After the match, it was initially thought that Vidić would only miss a couple of weeks.
 A further diagnosis, however, found the injury to be worse than first feared, sidelining him for five weeks.
-He missed the wins against Tottenham Hotspur, Arsenal, Bolton Wanderers, Chelsea, and the 1–1 draw against Stoke City.
+He missed the wins against Tottenham Hotspur, Arsenal, Bolton Wanderers, Chelsea and the 1–1 draw against Stoke City.
 He also missed the first two UEFA Champions League games of the season against Benfica and Basel, both ending in draws.

 After additionally missing the 2–0 home win against Norwich City on 1 October 2011, Sir Alex Ferguson indicated that he hoped Vidić would be back for the match against Liverpool at Anfield on 15 October 2011.
 He did not make the match at Anfield, but returned in the following game in the Champions League against Oțelul Galați.
 United won the game 2–0.
 Vidić, however, was sent off midway through the second half for a high challenge in what was arguably a harsh decision.
 After the match, Ferguson said he could see why the referee gave the decision and that the club would not appeal, meaning Vidić had to serve a European suspension.